saylordotorg/course_bus205/Unit02.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Litigation vs. Alternative Dispute Resolution** <span id="2"></span>
 **In general, legal problems between private parties can be addressed in